 About Lisa And Andrew

 Lisa Parker and Andrew Trowbridge are the hosts of Round The Archives, a podcast featuring detailed and irreverent reviews of archive television programmes.
 You can find Round The Archives here, and follow the show on Twitter at @Roundthearchiv1.

 If you’ve enjoyed this, you’ll enjoy Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 Yes I know it’s probably a bit modern and metropolitan and sophisticated for Shag Connors but even so.

-Lisa and Andrew made another appearance on Looks Unfamiliar – talking about Big John Little John, Virtual Murder, The Jaws Game, Matchbox Cascade, the Bobby Brewster novels and Enid Blyton’s Mr. Pinkwhistle – which you can find here.
+Lisa and Andrew have also appeared on Looks Unfamiliar talking about Big John Little John, Virtual Murder, The Jaws Game, Matchbox Cascade, the Bobby Brewster novels and Enid Blyton’s Mr. Pinkwhistle, which you can find here.

 There’s more entertaining-at-the-time games console fun with the story of Nintendo World Cup in A Funny Old Game here.

 Please don’t copy this only with more italics and exclamation marks.